 AAOS One-Day Part II Board Preparation and Review

-Focus your preparation and gain confidence for the 2020 oral examination
+Focus your preparation and gain confidence for the 2021 ABOS Part II Examination

-Spend a virtual day with Board Certified Academy Fellows to practice and build plans for your successful case presentation and defense.
+Spend the day with Board-Certified Academy Fellows, working together to improve your cases and building plans for your successful case submission, presentation and defense.
 Understand Part II exam expectations through:

 - Discussion with questions and answers